mozillazg/ptcpdump/README.md

 Expression: see "man 7 pcap-filter"

 Flags:
+      --backend string                               Specify the backend to use for capturing packets.
+Possible values are "tc" and "cgroup-skb" (default "tc")
       --container-id string                          Filter by container id (only TCP and UDP packets are supported) --container-name string                        Filter by container name (only TCP and UDP packets are supported) --containerd-address string                    Address of containerd service (default "/run/containerd/containerd.sock")